mcoudert2000/headwind/README.md

 # headwind
-A simple application to visualise and provide statistics based upon the headwind for Strava activitioes
+A simple application to visualise and provide statistics based upon the headwind for Strava activities